 - Meanwhile, heat ½ TBSP extra virgin olive oil in a large non-stick frying pan (skillet) on medium-low heat and cook the onions, stirring now and then.

 - Prepare the batter: place the milk, silken tofu, mustard, gram flour, nutritional yeast, cornflour, turmeric and black salt (if using) in a large mixing bowl and blend smooth using a hand blender (alternatively use a jug blender).

 - When the potatoes are tender, tip them into the frying pan with the onion.
-Add 1 TBSP extra virgin olive oil and ½ tsp salt.
+Add 1 TBSP extra virgin olive oil, 2 tsp garlic and ½ tsp salt.
 Continue cooking for a couple of minutes on medium heat, stirring regularly until the potatoes are fully coated in the oil and salt.
 (They should start to turn a light yellow colour).
 Taste test and add a touch more salt or oil, if needed.

-- Add the potatoes and onions to the batter and stir through.
+- Add the contents of the frying pan to the batter in the mixing bowl and stir through.

 7a.
 To Pan-Fry the Omelette:

 - Towards the end of the cooking time, preheat the grill (broiler).
 Place the frying pan under the grill (with the handle sticking out) until the omelette is lightly browned (about 3 minutes).
 Keep a watch on it as it can burn quickly.
 Using an oven glove, remove the pan from the grill.
-Leave to rest for at least 5 minutes (it will firm up as it cools), then loosen with a slotted turner and slide onto a chopping board.
+Leave to rest for at least 10 minutes (it will firm up as it cools), then loosen with a slotted turner and transfer to a chopping board.

 7b.
 To Oven-Bake the Omelette: